 As a lecturer in Oxford University's Faculty of History, Dr. Fogg is available to tutor undergraduates for EWF 11 (transnational connections, 1750-1914) and EWF 14 (global history, 1929-2003).
 He convenes and tutors the Further Subject on "Imperialism and Nationalism in Southeast Asia".
 As a fellow of Brasenose College, he also supervises students, teaches first-years in "Approaches to History: Sociology" and upper years in "Disciplines of History" (both methods papers), and participates in the admissions process.
 Undergraduates writing theses on Southeast Asian history or modern Islamic history are welcome to apply to Dr. Fogg for supervision; recent theses he has overseen include the geographic component of the 1969 race riots in Kuala Lumpur, the move of the Singaporean army away from British ties, British police perspectives on the Malayan Emergency, an analysis of the Weberian charisma of Ho Chi Minh, a critique of the presentation of race in Singaporean history textbooks, the persecution of the Khmer Krom under the Pol Pot regime, the intersection of Commonwealth and Cold War interests at the Bandung Conference, history of war memorials in Vietnam, and the communism of Gramsci and Tan Malaka compared.

 For postgraduate students, Dr. Fogg contributes to the Global and Imperial History programme, and runs a graduate option paper on "History of Muslim Societies" in Hilary Term.
 He also oversees research students in the Global and Imperial History group of the faculty, particularly those students interested in Islamic Studies or Southeast Asia, and is available to assist students in other faculties.
-Recent masters graduates mentored by Dr. Fogg have studied the international networks of Indonesian nationalism in the 1920s and '30s and the social consequences of prostitution at an American naval base in the Philippines, and Muslim cosmopolitanism in World War I-era Britain.
+Recent masters graduates mentored by Dr. Fogg have studied the international networks of Indonesian nationalism in the 1920s and '30s, the social consequences of prostitution at an American naval base in the Philippines, and Muslim cosmopolitanism in World War I-era Britain.
 At the doctoral level, one recent graduate wrote on the role of Chinese traders in the initial conversion of Southeast Asian polities to Islam.
 Current doctoral students are looking at the connected history of Burmese borderlands and the Indonesian party system after independence.